metio/terraform-provider-k8s/docs/data-sources/config_karmada_io_resource_interpreter_webhook_configuration_v1alpha1_manifest.md

 Required:

-- `api_groups` (List of String) APIGroups is the API groups the resources belong to. '*' is all groups.
-If '*' is present, the length of the slice must be one.
-For example: ['apps', 'batch', 'example.io'] means matches 3 groups. ['*'] means matches all group  Note: The group could be empty, e.g the 'core' group of kubernetes, in that case use [''].
+- `api_groups` (List of String) APIGroups is the API groups the resources belong to. '*' is all groups.If '*' is present, the length of the slice must be one.For example: ['apps', 'batch', 'example.io'] means matches 3 groups. ['*'] means matches all groupNote: The group could be empty, e.g the 'core' group of kubernetes, in that case use [''].
-- `api_versions` (List of String) APIVersions is the API versions the resources belong to. '*' is all versions.
-If '*' is present, the length of the slice must be one.
-For example: ['v1alpha1', 'v1beta1'] means matches 2 versions. ['*'] means matches all versions.
+- `api_versions` (List of String) APIVersions is the API versions the resources belong to. '*' is all versions.If '*' is present, the length of the slice must be one.For example: ['v1alpha1', 'v1beta1'] means matches 2 versions. ['*'] means matches all versions.
-- `kinds` (List of String) Kinds is a list of resources this rule applies to.
-If '*' is present, the length of the slice must be one.
-For example: ['Deployment', 'Pod'] means matches Deployment and Pod. ['*'] means apply to all resources.
+- `kinds` (List of String) Kinds is a list of resources this rule applies to.If '*' is present, the length of the slice must be one.For example: ['Deployment', 'Pod'] means matches Deployment and Pod. ['*'] means apply to all resources.
-- `operations` (List of String) Operations is the operations the hook cares about.
-If '*' is present, the length of the slice must be one.
+- `operations` (List of String) Operations is the operations the hook cares about.If '*' is present, the length of the slice must be one.